 I remember Spider-Man from Saturday-morning cartoons, but never read any comics.
 How close are the movies to the comics?

 Very.
 Sam Raimi’s SPIDER-MAN may not follow every bit of the Spider-Man lore chapter and verse, but man, does it come close.
 The only real departures are the armored Green Goblin, and the fact that Spidey’s webs are organic.
-As for this summer’s reboot, well, your guess is as good as mine.
+The Sony reboot was closer in some respects, farther away in others.
+The current Marvel Studios version has even more unfamilira material, yet feels closest to the character, at least from the brief appearance we saw in CIVIL WAR.
+And at least there are no more organic webshooters.

 Organic?
 Meaning what?